Could Your Irritable Bowel Be Linked to Your PCOS?

 Here’s my free downloadable guide to help you do just that.
 This includes details of the foods that you shouldn’t be eating, how to increase your good bacteria, and recipes to help heal your gut:

 PCOS and IBS and are similar in that they are not a single disease with a single cause.
 Rather, IBS is a syndrome —a collection of signs and symptoms — that has multiple possible causes.
 Many of these causes, such as intestinal dysbiosis, SIBO, and leaky gut, can cause inflammation.
 This inflammation can lead to a disruption of the female hormones and an overproduction of testosterone.
-In this way, IBS, is not only linked to PCOS, but can actually cause PCOS.
+In this way, IBS, is linked to PCOS

 If you have PCOS and IBS, don’t just accept it.
 Work with a functional medicine practitioner to find and treat the root cause.